pixelbend/nibm-dm2/README.md

 # UrbanFood

-This a implementation of a local one to one supplier to customer marketplace.
+This an implementation of a local one to one supplier to customer marketplace.

 The implementation
-of the system use oracle and mongodb.
+of the system use oracledb and mongodb.

 - Oracle is used as the primary database where all the primary data is store.
-  All the operations are written in PLSQL as one shot operation based PLSQL stored procedures to mitigate
+  All the operations are written in PLSQL as one shot operation based PLSQL stored procedures to mitigate read after write inconsistencies.
 - MongoDB is used to store product reviews.

 ## Database Implementation